 In the following diagram, three SD-WAN appliances accelerate the datacenter’s 200 Mbps WAN.
 The site supports 750 XenApp users.

-As shown on the Datasheet, a SD-WAN 3000-100 can support 100 Mbps and 400 users, so a pair of these appliances supports 200 Mbps and 800 users, which satisfies the datacenter’s requirements of a 200 Mbps link and 750 users.
+As shown on the SD-WAN Datasheet, an SD-WAN 3000-100 can support 100 Mbps and 400 users, so a pair of these appliances supports 200 Mbps and 800 users, which satisfies the datacenter’s requirements of a 200 Mbps link and 750 users.

 For fault tolerance, however, the WCCP cluster should continue to operate without becoming overloaded if one appliance fails.
 That can be accomplished by using three appliances when the calculations call for two.
 This is called the N+1 rule.